 Social Work, M.S.W.

 Millersville and Shippensburg universities are jointly offering a Master of Social Work (MSW) degree program.
 It is designed for students who want to either further their education in social work or join the social work profession.
 The program was developed to support both the full-time student and the working professional.
-State-of-the-art technology permits students to acquire social work knowledge, skills, and values through multiple educational methods, including traditional campus classes, part-time online options, and web-based activities.
+State-of-the-art technology permits students to acquire social work knowledge, skills, and values through multiple educational methods, teleconferencing, and web-based activities.
 Because this is a joint program, students benefit from the quality faculty and resources of both universities.

 Dual Degrees